-The Olympic Village food service faces the challenge of meeting the diverse nutritional needs of the athletes while considering factors such as special dietary needs, cultural preferences, language barriers, food safety, sustainability, timing, and cost management.
-It requires careful planning, coordination, and flexibility to ensure that athletes have access to suitable and nourishing meals throughout the Olympic Games.
+The Paris 2024 Olympic Games will bring together over 15,000 athletes from 208 territories and nations, along with a vast number of support staff.
+The food service at the Olympic Village faces the monumental task of catering to the diverse dietary requirements and preferences of these athletes, while navigating challenges such as special dietary needs, cultural considerations, language differences, food safety, sustainability, timing, and cost management.
+This necessitates meticulous planning, seamless coordination, and adaptability to ensure that athletes receive appropriate and nourishing meals throughout the Games.

 Below is information about the Olympic Village food service and menu for Paris 2024.
 We have more pages about Olympic Village nutrition with links to information about the food supplied at other Olympic Games.

-French cuisine is widely regarded as one of the finest, and it is expected that the food provided to the athletes will be of high quality and will showcase the variety and quality of French products, including cheeses and pastries, though French wine will be a noticeable absence.
+French cuisine is widely regarded as one of the finest, and as expected the food provided to the athletes showcase the variety and quality of French products, including cheeses and pastries (though French wine will be a noticeable absence).

 French company Sodexo has been awarded the catering job at the village.